Hôtel de Besenval: Death after dinner: Le Suisse le plus français qui ait jamais été

 Pierre Victor de Besenval as a courtier around 1780, etching by Louis Carrogis Carmontelle.

 After his release, Pierre Victor de Besenval resumed his work in the king's service.
 But soon he was no longer able to hold office, as the seven-month imprisonment and the ongoing danger to his life had severely affected his health.
 His condition worsened day by day.
 After having already had his portrait painted by some of the most famous French painters, such as Jean-Marc Nattier, Jean-Baptiste Greuze and Louis Carrogis Carmontelle, the baron commissioned his last portrait from Henri-Pierre Danloux in spring 1791.
 Shortly after this most famous portrait of his was completed, his strength failed him at length.

-The baron died on 2 June 1791 after dinner in the bedroom of his residence in Paris, surrounded by twenty five friends and relatives, including his mistress Catherine-Louise, Marquise de Courcelles et de La Suze, née de Santo-Domingo (1757–1826), wife of Louis-François de Chamillart, Marquis de Courcelles et de La Suze, his compatriot from Solothurn, the Swiss Guard Victor von Gibelin, called Beau Gibelin, and his son Joseph-Alexandre Pierre, Vicomte de Ségur.
+The baron died on 2 June 1791 after dinner in the bedroom of his residence in Paris, surrounded by twenty five friends and relatives, including his mistress Catherine-Louise, Marquise de Courcelles et de La Suze, née de Santo-Domingo (1757–1826), wife of Louis-François de Chamillart, Marquis de Courcelles et de La Suze, his compatriot from Solothurn, the Swiss Guard Victor von Gibelin, also known as Beau Gibelin, and his son Joseph-Alexandre Pierre, Vicomte de Ségur.
 The autopsy found the cause of death to be a polyp in the heart.

-"He looked like a real shadow.
-His sunken, otherwise beautiful face was deathly pale, and his eyes were fixed.
-An hour later he lay dead in my arms."
+"He looked like a mere shadow.
+His sunken, still beautiful face was deathly pale, and his eyes stared unseeing.
+An hour later, he lay dead in my arms."